 Let’s look at a few reasons why this may be the case.

 Another major feature is monetization support.
-A live video streaming solution like DaCast provides an easy-to-use paywall that is integrated in a white label player, offering pay-per-view and subscriptions.
+A live video streaming solution like Dacast provides an easy-to-use paywall that is integrated into a white label player, offering pay-per-view and subscriptions.
 Streaming audio makes up an increasing proportion of music industry revenue.
 This is a substantial revenue stream that you can tap into via monetization tools, ideal for special guests or other types of shows.